 Aloe Vera Juice / Drink is a wonderful anti-inflammatory available in most health food shops (for humans!).
 Giving 5 mls for small dogs, 10 mls for bigger dogs 6 times a day works well.

-Argiletz Green Medicinal Clay (I can supply that) is an excellent adsorbant.
+Argiletz Green Medicinal Clay is an excellent adsorbent.
 You can mix ½ tsp (small dogs), 1 tsp (big dogs) in with the aloe vera 3 times a day.
 This will make the stools look grey as it takes the toxins out of the gut.

-Pet Plus provides the best, most rapidly colonizing probiotics, so add ¼ tsp to each green clay and aloe vera mixture.
+PET Plus provides the best, most rapidly colonising probiotics, so add ¼ tsp to each green clay and aloe vera mixture.